mapbox/DEPRECATED-dispatch/MESSAGE-SPEC.md

 {
     type: 'self-service', // required
     requestId: 'STRING_VALUE', // optional, id for logging
+    retrigger: 'BOOLEAN', // optional, if set to false, Dispatch will not send a message if an issue has already been reported
     users: [ // see complete users array specification below {
             slack: 'STRING_VALUE', // required, Slack handle